esphome/esphome-docs/components/display/nextion.rst

 .. note::

-    Although you can use the rendering lambda most, if not all, updates to the Nextion can be handled by the individual Nextion components. **See Below**
+    Although the ``display`` rendering lambda is most commonly used, updates to the Nextion can be performed by :ref:`other Nextion components <nextion_see_also>`, as well.

 Please see :ref:`display-printf` for a quick introduction into the ``printf`` formatting rules and :ref:`display-strftime` for an introduction into the ``strftime`` time formatting.